mzucker/mzucker.github.io/_posts/2016-09-20-noteshrink.md

 ![scan foreground colors](/images/noteshrink/notesA1_points_only.svg){: .canvas3d .border #notesA1pointsonly }

-*Note: on browsers supporting WebGL, the plot above is an interactive 3D diagram powered by [three.js].
-Try clicking and dragging to rotate; use the* `a` *key to toggle spinning animation or* `r` *to reset the camera.*

 [three.js]: http://threejs.org/

 Our goal now is to convert the original 24 bit-per-pixel image into an